I. Registration and Korean Minor

 Can I start Korean in the spring semester?

-Yes.
-You can start in the spring semester only if you're placed in a spring course.
+Yes, but only if you're placed in a spring course.

 Do you offer summer courses in Korean?